mstksg/inCode/copy/entries/regexp.md

 ```

 Note that because we're working with functors, applicatives, alternatives,
 etc., all of our regular expressions can have an associated "result".
-The
+This is
+because our regexp values will have a type parameter (which is required for
+`Functor`, `Applicative`, and `Alternative`).
+We can choose to ignore this
+type parameter, of course, but we can also have some fun by using it to
+represent a "result" that a regexp match will be interpreted as.
+This is
+similar to the idea of "capturing" in industrial regexp applications.

-value `Prim 'a' 1 :: Prim Int` will represent a primitive that matches on the
+Here, the value `Prim 'a' 1 :: Prim Int` will represent a primitive that
-character `a`, interpreting it with a result of `1`.
+matches on the character `a`, interpreting it with a result of `1`.

 And now...we give it `Alternative` structure using the *Free Alternative*, from
 the *[free][]* package: